apify/actor-templates/examples/use_stealth_mode/use_stealth_mode.md

 title: use-stealth-mode
 ---

 Stealth mode allows you to bypass anti-scraping techniques which use [browser fingerprinting](https://pixelprivacy.com/resources/browser-fingerprinting/).
-It overrides the attributes specified for [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) browser mode, making your headless browser harder to distinguish from normal or headful Chrome.
+It overrides the attributes specified for [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) browser mode, making your headless browser harder to distinguish from the full Chrome browser.

 To activate stalth mode, set the `headless` and `stealth` parameters in `launchPuppeteerOptions` to `true`.